shenxiaocam/academic-kickstart1/content/home/slider.md

 •	ACM SIGKDD CONFERENCE ON KNOWLEDGE DISCOVERY AND DATA MINING (KDD), 2023-2025

+•	The Annual Conference on Neural Information Processing Systems (NeurIPS), 2025

 •	ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2025

 •	ACM Web Conference (WWW), 2023